By Mark Silinsky

 Mark Silinsky is a senior counterintelligence analyst for the US Army.
-His views do not represent those of the US Army or any agency of the US government.
-He may be contacted at Silinsky@yahoo.com.
+His views do not represent those of the US Army.
+He is very interested in hearing from service members or national security personnel who share his concerns of Islamism in the military or US government.
+He can be reached at Silinsky@yahoo.com.